probert999/mars-rover/README.md

-# Mars Rover Kata
+# Mars Rover kata

-Mars Rover tech task - UML, TDD, Java
+Mars Rover kata using UML, TDD, Java

 Input from console or file